Dateline: Bogota, Colombia

 From his years of experience, he has created powerful connections with the best gold companies in Switzerland and Liechtenstein – many of which were previously his greatest competitors.
-As a gold consultant, he is now able to refer clients to the right companies, helping them create tailor-made solutions for buying physical gold and storing it in the right jurisdictions to protect their gold investments outside the banking system.
+As a gold consultant, he is now able to refer clients to the right companies, helping them create tailor-made solutions to buy physical gold and store it in the right jurisdictions to protect their gold investments outside the banking system.

 Here are Claudio’s top ten tips for buying gold:

 Anyone investigating gold and silver needs to understand that its basic function is as money.
 Gold was used as money for 5000 years.
 It was only in 1971 when Nixon went off the gold standard that the whole world began to transition into the fiat system using paper money that is not backed by gold.
 Before that, all paper money was backed up by gold.